 Tins of paint should never be put in your bin at home unless they are empty or contain only solid dried-up paint residue.
 When tins of liquid paint are crushed in the back of a rubbish truck the paint can spill onto the street and cause problems.
 Never pour paint down your sinks and drains as it may pollute water courses.

-Nottinghamshire residents can take tins containing liquid paint to Calverton, Newark, Beeston or Warsop recycling centres for donation to Community Repaint Nottinghamshire, part of the national Community RePaint Network.
-Charities and community groups from Nottinghamshire and Nottingham City, and sometimes Nottinghamshire residents, can collect the paint for reuse free of charge.
+Nottinghamshire residents can donate surplus tins of paint at Calverton, Newark, Beeston or Warsop recycling centres to Community Repaint Nottinghamshire, part of the national Community RePaint Network.
+Charities, community groups and Nottinghamshire residents, can collect the paint for reuse free of charge.

 The following types of paint are suitable for reuse: